7wapnil/rails-pro/README.md

 ## Sanity Checks

-We use Werker as the CI/CD system.
+We use Werсker as the CI/CD system.
 It runs following sanity checks on the code during builds:

 - rspec - Ruby automated tests
 - rubocop - Ruby style guide checks